robinovitch61/the-leo-zone/content/posts/linux-upskill/index.md

 ---
 title: "the linux upskill challenge"
-date: "2023-01-02"
+date: "2023-01-27"
 description: "The Linux Upskill Challenge (https://github.com/livialima/linuxupskillchallenge) as done by Leo Robinovitch"
-draft: true
 ---

 The [Linux Upskill Challenge](https://github.com/livialima/linuxupskillchallenge) is something I've been following on Reddit for a while and have been wanting to do.
-At this point, I'm pretty OK with computers.
-But I've never been a Linux power user.
+At this point, I'm pretty OK with computers, but I'd like to (re)learn some fundamentals of Linux and Unix systems.

-I have many fundamental knowledge gaps and questions:

-* What does "everything is a file" mean?
-* When would I actually want to reach for a tool like `lsof` or `tcpdump`?
-* What is a kernel, actually?
-* What is userspace vs kernelspace?
-* What does `sudo su` do, other than seemingly put me in a perpetually sudo-ey universe?
-* What is the "GNU" part of Linux?

-I could google these questions individually, and I have semi-informed guesses about the answers to some of them, but the fact that I can think of so many off the top of my head indicates to me that there are probably many [unkown unkowns](https://en.wikipedia.org/wiki/There_are_unknown_unknowns) here, and a semi-structured process like the Upskill Challenge may help to identify them and fill in some answers.

-This post will be a running list of my notes as I undergo the process.
+This post contains my notes as I underwent the process.

 ## Day 0: Setup